Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Conclusions and further speculations

 We expect that a distinction between the two realizations of the diffeomorphisms group should be made and also be very relevant for the nonperturbative approaches to quantum gravity with metric degrees of freedom.
 Another very important lesson comes from the necessity to go on-shell in order to have gauge and parametrization independence.
 This is certainly not a surprise, but we have done it in such a way that, hopefully, can be generalized to the nonperturbative approaches to quantum gravity and the asymptotic safety conjecture.
 We find very reasonable that our results confirm an idea, also suggested by Nink and Reuter in Ref.~\cite{Nink:2015lmq}, that there are \emph{two distinct universality classes of quantum gravity}, which in this work appear as the ${\Diff}$ and ${\Diffstar}$ realizations.
 The intriguing possibility, also pushed forward in Ref.~\cite{Nink:2015lmq}, is that this idea could be backed by explicit $2d$ conformal field theory results.
 In fact, it was noticed before that $19$ is, among others, also a special value for the central charge \cite{Gervais:1990wv}.
 It would be interesting to better understand this connection and find explicit realizations for the other special values.
 One such realization could involve extrinsic information of the geometry \cite{Codello:2011yf}.

 A naive question could be: why should we expect more than one universality class of quantum gravity?
 As we have discussed, the two realizations are classically equivalent, but the path-integrals can be different.
 The difference is therefore how the functional measure over the space of metrics, ${D g}$, is constructed.
 Even though we do not think that framing this discussion on the different ``parametrizations'', exponential vs linear, is the most appropriate way to address this problem, the conclusions of Ref.~\cite{Demmel:2015zfa} still apply.
-The two expansions, \eqref{eq:linear-split} and \eqref{eq:exp-split}, end up integrating over two very different spaces of metrics, and there is absolutely no reason to believe that these two integrations should produce the same results for the effective action and $\beta_G$.
-The situation with Lorentzian metrics is probably even more complicate.
+The two expansions, \eqref{eq:linear-split} and \eqref{eq:exp-split}, end up integrating over two very different spaces of metrics, and there is absolutely no reason to believe that these two integrations should produce the same results for the effective action and $\beta_G$.\footnote{An interesting perspective on the construction of the path integral measure in relation to the choice of frame in which the action is expressed can be found in \cite{Falls:2018olk}.} The situation with Lorentzian metrics is probably even more complicate.

 We believe that an important result of our work is the three steps procedure to handle perturbative poles in quantum gravitational framework.
 Our main idea is to distinguish the dimensionality $d$ coming from vertices and contractions of the metric, which is an analog parameter to the $N$-dependence in $SU(N)$ gauge theory renormalization, from the dimensionality $d=2-\zeta$ at which we regularize the theory, which leads to $\nicefrac{1}{\zeta}$ poles.
 A crucial point is that we can have beta functions that depend on the first $d$ parametrically, while having a well-behaved theory for $\zeta>0$.
 Another crucial point is that, at the end, we continue the theory above $d=2$, meaning that we ``reverse'' the sign of $\zeta = -\epsilon <0$.
 This last step is certainly the most delicate one, and it is the one that should be discussed the most if one is willing to even attempt the continuation to $d=4$, which requires $\epsilon=2$.